Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 You can challenge yourself with some of the best hikes in Phoenix, like Camelback Mountain and Piestewa Peak, or shop for local goods at the farmer’s markets in the area, like Uptown Farmers’ Marker and Downtown Phoenix Farmers Market.

-If you’re looking to relax, you can stay at a luxury resort in Scottsdale (just a 20-minute drive from Downtown Phoenix), like The Scott Resort and Spa or the Fairmont Scottsdale Princess, where you can lounge by the pool with a cocktail in hand.
+If you’re looking to relax, you can stay at a luxury resort in Scottsdale (just a 20-minute drive from Downtown Phoenix), where you can lounge by the pool with a cocktail in hand.

 If you’re feeling adventurous, take a day trip to Sedona to experience more awesome hikes, beautiful autumn colors, and of course, the picturesque red rocks!